michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - v: recognize or perceive the difference
 - v: treat differently on the basis of sex or race
 ### Family
-discriminate: discriminable, discriminated, discriminately, discriminates, discriminating, discriminatingly, discrimination, discriminative, discriminator, discriminatory, indiscriminate+;discriminating: indiscriminating, undiscriminating;discrimination: discriminations, non-discrimination;discriminative: discriminatively;discriminator: discriminators;discriminatory: discriminatorily;indiscriminate: indiscriminately, indiscriminatingly;undiscriminating: undiscriminatingly
+- discriminate: discriminable, discriminated, discriminately, discriminates, discriminating, discriminatingly, discrimination, discriminative, discriminator, discriminatory, indiscriminate+
+- discriminating: indiscriminating, undiscriminating
+- discrimination: discriminations, non-discrimination
+- discriminative: discriminatively
+- discriminator: discriminators
+- discriminatory: discriminatorily
+- indiscriminate: indiscriminately, indiscriminatingly
+- undiscriminating: undiscriminatingly
 ### Examples
 - Until the barrier of transportation is cleared for all students, the school voucher system is not equitable, as it discriminates against those without transportation.
 - The report concluded that seeing passengers’ photos and names may contribute to drivers’ ability to discriminate based on race and gender.